nordeim/LimeAura-Productivity-Suite/Project_Requirements_Document.md

-Project Requirements Document (PRD)
+# Project Requirements Document (PRD)

-LimeAura Productivity Suite
+## LimeAura Productivity Suite

-Version: 1.0
+## Version: 1.0
-Status: Draft
-Author: Elite AI Design Partner
-Stakeholders: Product, Engineering, Design, Executive

-Executive Summary
+## Executive Summary

-Vision: To create an intuitive, visually stunning, and scalable platform that embodies the vibrant and fluid LimeAura design system.
+## Vision: To create an intuitive, visually stunning, and scalable platform that embodies the vibrant and fluid LimeAura design system.
 This tool will unify task management, status reporting, time tracking, and team collaboration, empowering teams with real-time visibility and streamlined workflows.

-Value Proposition: We will deliver streamlined workflows, unparalleled status visibility, and AI-assisted planning through a highly engaging, "wow-factor" interface.
+## Value Proposition: We will deliver streamlined workflows, unparalleled status visibility, and AI-assisted planning through a highly engaging, "wow-factor" interface.
 The application will be defined by its customizability, role-based access, and robust integration capabilities, all built on the meticulous limeaura-design-system.json specification.

-Target Users: Product managers, engineers, designers, operations, and executives; cross-functional teams; project leads; and stakeholders who require clear visibility into progress and risks.
+## Target Users: Product managers, engineers, designers, operations, and executives; cross-functional teams; project leads; and stakeholders who require clear visibility into progress and risks.

 1. Goals and Success Metrics